ytaousi/libasm/README.md

 Initiation au langage d'assemblage :
     https://www.esaracco.fr/documentation/assembly/assembly/

 rax is the 64-bit, "long" size register.
-It was added in 2003. eax is the 32-bit, "int" size register.
-It was added in 1985. ax is the 16-bit, "short" size register.
-It was added in 1979. al and ah are the 8-bit, "char" size parts of the register.  al is the low 8 bits (like ax&0xff), ah is the high 8 bits (like ax>>8)
+eax is the 32-bit, "int" size register.
+ax is the 16-bit, "short" size register.
+al and ah are the 8-bit, "char" size parts of the register.  al is the low 8 bits (like ax&0xff), ah is the high 8 bits (like ax>>8)

 What do square brackets mean in assembly? :